Imperial presidency: Arguments for its existence

 The presidencies of Richard Nixon and Ronald Reagan were particularly described as surrounded by "courts" in which junior staffers acted occasionally in contravention of executive orders or Acts of Congress.
 Schlesinger pointed out activities of some Nixon staffers during the Watergate affair as an example.
 Under Reagan (1981–1989), the role of Lieutenant Colonel Oliver North, USMC, in the facilitation of funding to the Contras in Nicaragua, in explicit contravention of a congressional ban, was highlighted as an example of the ability to act by a "junior courtier" based on his position as a member of a large White House staff.
 Howard Baker, who served as Reagan's final Chief of Staff, was critical of the growth, complexity, and apparent unanswerability of the presidential "court".

 Historian Zachary Karabell argued that executive power grew further in the 21st century, due in part to congressional inaction.
 Citing the presidencies of George W. Bush and Barack Obama as examples, he wrote: "9/11 saw the beginning of the current move toward an imperial presidency, as George W. Bush keyed off the crisis to expand executive authority in national security and domestic surveillance.
 In that, his administration had the legal but classified support of Congress, and for a time, a considerable portion of the public."
 Karabell said that this trend continued under Obama, and that "stonewalling" from Congress "provoked the Obama administration into finding innovative ways to exercise power," making Obama "one of the most powerful presidents ever."
 He wrote that this trend could potentially set precedent for further expansion of executive power.

-Karabell later argued that the presidency of Donald Trump had the possibly unintended effect of eroding executive power, citing the rescission of the DACA immigration policy and the Trump administration's threat to use its position to withdraw from NAFTA as instances which have led to some power being returned to Congress at the executive branch's expense.
+Karabell later argued that the first presidency of Donald Trump had the possibly unintended effect of eroding executive power, citing the rescission of the DACA immigration policy and the Trump administration's threat to use its position to withdraw from NAFTA as instances which have led to some power being returned to Congress at the executive branch's expense.
 Nevertheless, Princeton University historians Kevin M. Kruse and Julian E. Zelizer argued that aspects of the imperial presidency were apparent in the Trump administration.

+In 2024, the US Supreme Court granted presidents presumptive immunity from criminal prosecution for all official acts, and absolute immunity for acts within their "conclusive and preclusive" constitutional authority in a 6-3 ruling in the case Trump v.
+United States.
+In her dissenting opinion to the ruling, Justice Sonia Sotomayor said that "in every use of official power, the President is now a king above the law."
+Justice Ketanji Brown Jackson also described immunity as giving rise to a king in her dissent.
+Legal commentators have described the decision as enshrining the imperial presidency into law by placing the president above the law.